 Policy & Procedure for Disease Prevention caused by Exposure to Infectious and Environmental Hazards

-CHSU students’ records of exposure incidents and subsequent follow up information will be kept on file in their college’s Office of Student Affairs.
+CHSU students’ records of exposure incidents and subsequent follow-up information will be kept on file in their college’s Office of Student Affairs.
 Any faculty or staff exposure incidents will be followed up and filed by the Human Resources Office.

 Each college and the Human Resources Office will maintain an internal procedure governing the tracking of training and exposures.